Your Pin Payments dashboard allows you to charge your customers’ payment cards, using your computer or smartphone.

-Once you have entered the details for the charge, click “Create Charge” to process the transaction, and immediately capture the funds from your customer’s payment card.
+If you did not apply a surcharge, click “Create Charge” to process the transaction and immediately capture the funds from your customer’s payment card.

 There may be occasions where you want to place a temporary hold of funds on your customer’s payment card, with the option to collect the funds later.
 This is referred to as an Authorisation.